“Are the days getting shorter?” you think as your schedule threatens to overwhelm you.

 As we grow older, responsibilities increase; pressure increases; and just when you feel that you have weathered the storm, something else crops up.

-How should you go back to being the boss of your own life?
+How should you go back to being in charge of your own life?

 Learn from the World

 Just like you, there are billions of people in the world who feel pressured.
-Here’s how you can turn this around.
+Here’s how you can turn this around and start taking control.

 Ø Focus on ‘Your’ Care